 Justifying the investment

-Operating an FM business requires striking a profitable balance between quantity and quality of services delivered.
+Operating an Facilities Management business requires striking a profitable balance between quantity and quality of services delivered.

-Being able to interrogate data in real-time, allows FM businesses to identify gaps or under skilling in service levels.
+Being able to interrogate data in real-time, allows Facilities Management businesses to identify gaps or under skilling in service levels.

 If you’re receiving complaints because you’re not meeting your contractual hours of delivery, or quality of service, you need to quickly see where the fault lies – if your data resides on a sheet of paper on the back of a toilet door, or the clip chart at the end of a hospital bed, you’ll be hard pressed to pinpoint the reason for your service failing being a lack of the number of times the bed was changed or the toilet was cleaned.